 Born and raised in New York, Mrs. Judy M. Hall moved to California when she was eleven years old.She graduated from El Camino Real High School in Woodland Hills in 1971 and moved forward to pursue her career in education.She earned her Associate of Arts degree from Pierce College, her Bachelor’s degree from California State University, Northridge and her Master of Science from National University.

 Dr. John Porter is a second generation employee of the Palmdale School District.
 His mother, the late Carolyn Porter, was a long-time 1st and 2nd grade teacher at Manzanita School.
-Dr. Porter attended both Manzanita School and Juniper School before being promoted to Palmdale High School, where he was both class president and president of the Associated Student Body.
+Dr. Porter attended both Manzanita School and Juniper School before being promoted to Palmdale High School, where he was elected freshman class president and later, president of the Associated Student Body.

 After high school, Dr. Porter attended Antelope Valley College, before earning a Bachelor of Arts degree from California State University, Long Beach.
 For graduate studies, Dr. Porter earned a Master of Arts degree in Special Education from California State University, Northridge.
-He later earned a Doctorate in Education from the University of Southern California.
+He later earned a Doctorate in Education from the University of Southern California, where he was honored for academic excellence by being inducted as a lifetime member into the Phi Kappa Phi Honor Society.

-Dr. Porter is active in the community and serves on the boards of directors for the Antelope Valley Chapter of the American Red Cross and Lancaster Performing Arts Center Foundation (where he is also Vice President).
-Additionally, he is a Lifetime member of the Friends of the Palmdale City Library (and a former director), a member of the Palmdale Sheriffs Boosters and is active in the Palmdale West Kiwanis Club.
+Dr. Porter is active in the community and serves on the boards of directors for the Palmdale West Kiwanis Club (where he is also Vice President) and the Lancaster Performing Arts Center Foundation.
+Additionally, he is a lifetime member of the Friends of the Palmdale City Library (and a former director), a member of the Palmdale Sheriffs Boosters and is a former Board of Directors member of the Anteloe Valley Chapter of the American Red Cross.

 Born and raised in Palmdale, Dr. Stacy Love Bryant, attended Maryott Elementary and Sage Intermediate before graduating from Palmdale High School in 1977.
 Dr. Bryant earned an Associate of Arts degree from Antelope Valley College, her Bachelor of Arts from Fresno State, and her Master of Science from University of LaVerne.
 She completed her doctoral studies in Organizational Leadership finishing her dissertation study on student transition from 8th to 9th grade.